-When Everyone Leads interior spread
+When Everyone Leads & Your Leadership Edge

-Books to inspire a new definition of leadership
+Books to inspire a new definition of leadership.

 We have just wrapped up the design direction for a family of leadership books with Bard Press and the Kansas Leadership Center.